 A contract can be very effective for many people who struggle with self-control.
 Here are some tips to make your contract work well:

-You might feel that at the moment you cannot be fully trusted, despite your best efforts, so having witnesses to your quest will keep you on track.
+You might feel that at the moment you cannot be fully trusted, despite your best efforts; so, having witnesses to your quest will be more likely to keep you on track.

-- Choose to lose something that you can really feel “hurting”.
+2. Choose to lose something that you can really feel “hurting”

 The consequence of breaking a contract has to be significant enough that you don’t simply forget about it.
 More than that, you really need to think consciously about self-control every time you are tempted.